codereached/openstack-compute-api/README.md

 ### GET /project/{project\_id}/servers{?limit}

-Retrive a collection of servers in a specific *project*.
+Retrieve a collection of servers in a specific *project*.

 + Parameters
     + project (string, `a7728150-a34f-11e3-a5e2-0800200c9a66`) ...
 A UUID identifier